Shopdeploy

 Courier Services

 The majority of ecommerce deliveries in South Africa happen via door to door courier services.
 Couriers play a crucial part in how customers experience your brand.
 While the actions of a courier may be fully outside of your control, late deliveries will reflect poorly on your business and continued delivery mishaps can result in many emails to your customer support.
-There are a large number of courier companies offering ecommerce delivery.
-Choosing a courier should not be based on cost alone, you need to engage with them regarding the particular needs of your ecommerce businesses, understand their service offering and who is the person you can contact when a problem arises.
-Some of the most popular courier companies in South Africa. (in no particular order)

 Multi-Carrier Shipping Software